 In theatre productions which fulfill the Jessies criteria for eligibility and which utilize non-paid artists (e.g. students or community performers), only the professional elements are eligible.

-Membership in The Jessie Richardson Awards Society will now automatically occur for a company for the season they register a production.
-Memberships will be valid until the next AGM (generally held in October of every year).
+Membership in The Jessie Richardson Awards Society will now automatically occur for a company starting the season they register a production.
 One representative of the company will be able to vote at the meeting.
-Individual memberships are always available to those who would like to vote, costing $5.
+Individual memberships are always available to those who would like to vote.

 Shows produced by companies with budgets of up to $300,000 will pay $55 +GST for each show they register in the season.
 Shows produced by companies with budgets of over $300,000 will pay $110 +GST for each show they register in the season.
 Productions must be registered at least 21 days prior to the first public performance.